Table of Contents

 Unawatuna is one of the best beaches on the south coast of Sri Lanka and is tucked 175 km away from Colombo international airport.
 Galle Fort, the iconic tourist attraction in southern Sri Lanka is just a few kilometres away from Unawatuna beach.
 Unawatuna is one of the best one-day trip places in Sri Lanka if you start your journey from Colombo, it is just a matter of a 2-hour drive to reach it.

-Snow-white sandy, clean beaches and warm torques waters of the Indian ocean backed by a well-developed tourism infrastructure make Unawatuna stands out from the crowd.
+Snow-white, sandy beaches and the warm, turquoise waters of the Indian Ocean, backed by a well-developed tourism infrastructure, make Unawatuna stand out from the crowd.
 Hundreds of hotels, guest houses, and rest houses make it an appealing beach holiday destination for every budget.

 Unawatuna bay is a year-round beach holiday destination and the calm waters of the bay assure a safe bath at any time of the year.
 Sunbeds line the beach, Jet Skis buzz around the bay and although it gets busy during peak season, it never feels crowded.
 Unawatuna’s dining scene is sophisticated, and there are regular weekend beach parties.